aafulei/cppp5e/08-the-io-library/README.md

 ### Exercise 8.7

 > Revise the bookstore program from the previous section to write its output to a file.
-Pass the name of that file as a second argument to main.
+Pass the name of that file as a second argument to `main`.

 **Answer:**